madmax755/Cpp-NN-from-scratch/readme.md

 - Ability to select activation functions for each layer
 - Multithreaded training using stochastic gradient descent
+- Ability to save and load model to/from a binary file
 - Mnist accuracy incoming